ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>WindVane home direction offset</strong></td>
    <td>

-This is a continuous input channel providing a -45 to +45 degree offset the initial wind direction when using :ref:`WNDVN_TYPE<WNDVN_TYPE>` = 2.
+This is a continuous input channel providing a -45 to +45 degree offset of the initial wind direction when using :ref:`WNDVN_TYPE<WNDVN_TYPE>` = 2.

 .. raw:: html